at the Johnson Education Center

-Linda J. Mead, President and Chief Executive Officer
+Linda J. Mead, President & CEO

-Linda is the President and CEO of D&R Greenway Land Trust.
+Linda is the President & CEO of D&R Greenway Land Trust.
 She has led the organization since July, 1997 through a period of phenomenal growth, achieving statewide and national recognition for D&R Greenway as a leader among land trusts.
 For over 27 years, Linda has been managing multi-faceted nonprofit programs and structuring complex land preservation transactions.
 Her enthusiastic passion for the mission of D&R Greenway Land Trust has translated into millions of dollars of private funding to match New Jersey’s public funding for open space and farmland preservation.

 Linda’s vision led to restoration of the circa-1900 barn which became the ‘new’ home of D&R Greenway in 2006.
 The Johnson Education Center is a comprehensive resource center for land preservation and stewardship, unique in the state and the nation.
 A hub of activity, it houses events for the community, two art galleries that highlight the connection of art and nature, and is a focal point for educational programs that encourage conservation.
 Through activities at the Johnson Education Center, D&R Greenway links a broad range of individuals and groups in the cause of permanent protection of natural habitats, farms and open space.